harness/developer-hub/docs/platform/variables-and-expressions/harness-variables.md

 ### <+infra.tags>

-The tags on the infrastructure where the expression is evaluated.
+The [tags on an infrastructure definition](/docs/continuous-delivery/get-started/services-and-environments-overview/#infrastructure-tags) used in the same CD stage where the expression is evaluated.

 To reference a specific tag use `<+infra.tags.TAG_KEY>`.